Skip to main content

 Data Collection & Validation for National Workforce Database

 The U.S. manufacturing sector faces a significant problem that has been compounded by trade challenges and the pandemic: a quickly growing skills gap.
 A 2018 report by The Manufacturing Institute and Deloitte found that 4.6 million jobs will need to be filled in the sector over the next decade, and 2.4 million of these jobs may go unfilled due to a lack of trained workers.
 Increasing the use of robotics will play a critical role in returning the U.S. to a global leadership position in manufacturing, but workers need to be trained to work alongside robots.
 This can only occur through a concerted effort to develop the needed workforce by identifying and standardizing the required competencies and skills, promoting and enhancing the educational resources, and sharing the available jobs in a comprehensive, yet easily accessible manner.
+This calls for a National Workforce Database to collate and sort this data, presenting it in the most intuitive and accessible way for potential employees, learners, and employers alike.

 The Project Teams gathered the first programs listed on RoboticsCareer.org.
-Now that the RoboticsCareer.org is publicly available, schools and programs may submit their own information for publication on the site, so long as they align with the ARM Institute’s standards.
+Now that RoboticsCareer.org is publicly available, schools and programs may submit their own information for publication on the site, so long as they align with the ARM Institute’s standards.
 Three regional project teams collected and validated data with support from Fivestar* Development.

 Duro Workforce (PI), University of Washington (PI), Wichita State University (PI), Electron, Old Dominion University, OMEP, Montana Manufacturing Extension Center, Rensselaer Polytechnic Institute, South Dakota School of Mines & Technology